sanjimoh/aws-rds-monitoring-tool/README.md

 The existing codebase - (more to come..)
 * Exposes a rest endpoint to it's client using which could return RDS instances including its current status in the cluster.
 If region is not passed, then the default AWS region passed in env is taken.
+* Now there is support for execution of queries on RDS instances.

 ## Rest interface definition and payload
+* Get all RDS instances and its status:
 ```
 GET /api/armt/v1/rdss?region=us-east-1b
 ```